 Participating regularly in LinkedIn Groups.

-- Commenting on, and liking, other people’s postings in the above 3 places.
+- Commenting on, and liking, other people’s postings in Pulse, updates and Groups.

 - Surprising a colleague, vendor or others in your network with a LinkedIn recommendation.